-The following representations made by Carlo Gavazzi Holding AG (the "Company", together with its subsidiaries "Carlo Gavazzi Group" or the "Group"), are in accordance with the Directive on Information relating to Corporate Governance (DCG) of SIX Exchange Regulation dated September 1, 2014, updated as of April 1, 2016.
+The following representations made by Carlo Gavazzi Holding AG (the "Company", together with its subsidiaries "Carlo Gavazzi Group" or the "Group"), are in accordance with the Directive on Information relating to Corporate Governance (DCG) of SIX Exchange Regulation dated January 1, 2016, updated as of April 1, 2016.
 To the extent not applicable or not material, information required by the directive is not mentioned.
-The representations also take into account the Commentary on the Corporate Governance Directive, last updated as of September 20, 2007.
+The representations also take into account the Guideline on the Corporate Governance Directive (Guideline DCG) of SIX Exchange Regulation, as fully revised on April 10, 2017.
 The information is set out in the order required by the DCG, with subsections being summarized to the extent possible.
 Carlo Gavazzi Group's financial statements comply with IFRS reporting standards, and in certain sections readers are referred to the financial statements and notes in this annual report.